UAlbanyArchives/asInventory/README.md

 	* If an ID is entered, asInventory will find and update an existing record
 	* If no ID is entered, asInventory will create a new archival object child
 	* If URIs for Locations or containers are entered, asInventory will link these records to the new archival object record, if they are left place, new containers and locations will be created if a label and indicator are listed
-	* Accepts up to 5 Dates and uses Normal dates (i.e. "1977/1988" or "1903-03-17/1917-01/15")
+	* Accepts up to 5 Dates and uses Normal dates (i.e. "1977/1988" or "1903-03-17/1917-01-15")
 	* Display dates are optional and are entered in the ASpace Expression field
 	* Can make Access Restriction (column T), General Note (column U), and Scope (column V) notes.
-	* Can create and link digital object.
+	* Can create and link digital objects.
 This can be a link entered in column W, or the filename of a file placed in the `dao` directory.
 If dao paths are set up correctly in `local_settings.cfg` asInventory will also rename files to their newly created ASpace IDs and move them to a webserver.
 	* ![](screenshots/screenshot5.png)
 3. Save the spreadsheet to the `input` directory
 4. run asUpload.exe (may take a minute to open the first time)